brotherhoodMonk/gyan/js.md

 Now lets talk about the difference between those methods First of all ,all of them can be used to check if the DOM is fully loaded and ready to be manipulated by your JavaScript code .

 Secondly , $(document).ready() and $(window).load() are jQuery methods and not pure JavaScript methods so to use them you need to include jQuery library .But window.onload is a pure JavaScript method that you can use without any external libraries

 Thirdly ,the most important difference is that

-$(document).ready() uses either the modern browser API event DOMContentLoaded to check if your dom is ready or readyState document variable in older browsers which makes it the best candidate if you need to check if your DOM is fully loaded and ready .On the contrary $(window).load() and window.onload are created to check if the page and its resources are loaded ,resources are images ,texts,css styles and stylesheets and JavaScript files so if you just want to check if the DOM is ready it may be slower than $(document).ready() .
+$(document).ready() uses either the modern browser API event DOMContentLoaded to check if your dom is ready or readyState document variable in older browsers which makes it the best candidate if you need to check if your DOM is fully loaded and ready .
+On the contrary $(window).load() and window.onload are created to check if the page and its resources are loaded ,resources are images , texts,css styles and stylesheets and JavaScript files so if you just want to check if the DOM is ready it may be slower than $(document).ready() .

 The ready event occurs after the HTML document has been loaded, while the onload event occurs later, when all content (e.g. images) also has been loaded.

 The onload event is a standard event in the DOM, while the ready event is specific to jQuery.
 The purpose of the ready event is that it should occur as early as possible after the document has loaded, so that code that adds functionality to the elements in the page doesn't have to wait for all content to load.

-MEta tags
-Metadata is data (information) about data.

-The <meta> tag provides metadata about the HTML document.
-Metadata will not be displayed on the page, but will be machine parsable.

-Meta elements are typically used to specify page description, keywords, author of the document, last modified, and other metadata.

-The metadata can be used by browsers (how to display content or reload page), search engines (keywords), or other web services.

-HTML5 introduced a method to let web designers take control over the viewport (the user's visible area of a web page), through the <meta> tag (See "Setting The Viewport" example below).
+===
 Strict mode in JavaScript
 - Strict Mode is a new feature in ECMAScript 5 that allows you to place a program, or a function, in a “strict” operating context.
 - This strict context prevents certain actions from being taken and throws more exceptions.
 - The statement “use strict”; instructs the browser to use the Strict mode, which is a reduced and safer feature set of JavaScript.
 - Strict mode eliminates some JavaScript silent errors by changing them to throw errors.
 - Strict mode fixes mistakes that make it difficult for JavaScript engines to perform optimizations:
  - strict mode code can sometimes be made to run faster than identical code that’s not strict mode.